roshen1234/gittutorial/README.md

-this is my first succefull github creation
+Hi my name is roshen